kobishaked/Reading-List/README.md

-***This project using functionl components, hooks such as useState, useEffect and useContext. also using uuid and immer libraries***
+***This project using functional components and hooks such as useState, useEffect and useContext. also using uuid and immer libraries***
 ***link to the deployed website: https://kobishaked.github.io/Reading-List/***